 One of the best ways to prepare for a career in criminal investigation is through a college education.
-A Post-doctoral Certificate will help you develop entry level skills, general criminal investigation know how and the basic criminal investigation experience you need to start your career off right.
+An Associate's Degree will help you develop entry level skills, general criminal investigation know how and the basic criminal investigation experience you need to start your career off right.
+You may also consider a Bachelor's in Criminal Investigation to help you take your education and career to the next level.
 Please select criminal investigation school below.

 What classes will I take to get my criminal investigation degree?

 To earn an associate’s degree, you’ll study basic procedures for criminal justice, including methods for evidentiary law and collection, crime scene processes, forensics, and interrogation techniques.
 From here, you may decide to specialize further.
 For example, some colleges offer concentrations in juvenile corrections or crime scene, criminal, and forensic investigation.
 Subjects like Internet security, public safety, information control, and witness processing may be covered as you enter more advanced programs, like bachelor’s and master’s degrees.
 The coursework incorporates elements of science and technologies, math, law, and sociology to teach you how to analyze evidence and understand the role of legal systems in criminal investigation.

 What kinds of jobs could I get with a criminal investigation degree?

 Common career paths in criminal investigation include special agent, detective, investigator, police detective, FBI agent, and more.
 Most employers are in the public sector.
 You can also choose to operate privately for clients.
 Related occupations are such as licensing and insurance examiners, fire inspectors, immigration and customs officers, security guards, accountants, financial advisors, and correctional officers.